 Coolant Level Alarm

-I purchased and fitted the new expansion tank which is labeled PCF000140 - perhaps it is now the standard.
+I purchased and fitted the new expansion tank, Part Number PCF000141 - perhaps it is now the standard.
 Just make sure when you get buy the tank that it has the internal float and 'hole' in the bottom for the sensor.
 The sensor is PCJ000040 and costs £9.60 from Rover.
 The tank was £ 26.08, again from Rover (both prices include VAT).

 The new expansion tank is basically the same as the original, except that there is a vertical pillar inside the tank and a float that is free to ride up & down the pillar.
 On the bottom face of the tank is a hole that allows the sensor to fit inside the pillar.